Entertainment & Special Event Insurance — Kelly Insurance Group

 MUSIC VIDEO & CONTENT PRODUCTION SHOWS

-Live events produced simultaneously as filmed content — music videos, documentary content, and social media productions with live audiences.
-Production and entertainment insurance intersect; KIG structures coverage across both.
+Live events produced simultaneously as filmed content — music videos, documentary footage, and social productions with live audiences.
+Production and event coverage intersect here; KIG can structure across both.

 Insurance Coverage Lines